Frequently Asked Questions

 How do I get an IC assignment with APEX?

-APEX is a not-for-profit corporation governed by a volunteer Board of Directors of federal executives, including regional representatives, and supported by a CEO to whom Visiting Executives report.
+APEX is a not-for-profit corporation governed by a volunteer Board of Directors of federal executives, including regional representatives, and supported by a CEO to whom APEX Executives report.
 APEX is dedicated to providing executives with opportunities to network and develop a strong community of practice.
 As part of the mission, APEX also promotes executive health and wellbeing, and supports leadership excellence.
 As the voice of the federal executive community, the Association is a dynamic national organization whose advice on critical Public Service issues is valued and acted upon by key decision-makers.

-VEs come to APEX through the Interchange Canada program, usually for 24 to 36 months.
+AEs come to APEX through the Interchange Canada program, usually for 24 to 36 months.
 They must have the agreement of their Deputy Head to cover their full salary for the entire duration of their assignment at APEX.

 These assignments can take place at any time during the career of an executive as the goal is that, by taking temporary assignments, employees develop professionally while organizations participating in the Program benefit from new knowledge, skills and approaches.
 Organizations may use the Program for job enrichment, talent management or skills exchange.